adrianco/spigo/README.md

 SIMulate Interactive Actor Network VIsualiZation - simianviz - also visualize the simian army in action (not yet implemented).

 Current work in progress adds containers to the naming hierarchy and adds configurable filters to hide the extra levels when they aren't being used.
 The new -f option turns up filtering to produce a graph of services rather than nodes.
+Nodes also now have fake IP addresses.

 [Run the netflixoss simulation in your browser](http://simianviz.divshot.io/netflixoss)